tc39/proposal-esm-phase-imports/README.md

 For JavaScript, CSP integration similarly occurs statically before execution, where having `source` phase import handle to a JS `ModuleSource` implies the CSP permission to execute that source.

+For `new Worker(module)`, the CSP policy would need to determine the `src` for the module to check against.
+In this case, it should be possible to recreate the original CSP `src` from the `[[HostDefined]]` data, without needing any explicit ECMA-262 integration.

 ### Structured Clone

 A `ModuleSource` instance can be supportable in structured clone, since the underlying